-There are $2^kk!$ simplicial cones of maximal dimension $k$ in $F$ and each provides an affine chart of $X$ isomorphic to $\IA^k$ over which the function $g^{\boxplus k}$ has the same structure.
+There are $2^kk!$ simplicial cones of maximal dimension $k$ in $F$, each of which provides an affine chart of $X$ isomorphic to $\IA^k$ on which the function $g^{\boxplus k}$ has the same structure.
 Explicitly as an example, consider the maximal cone of $F$ generated by the $k$ vectors

 The affine ring associated with the dual cone in $M_\RR$ is the polynomial ring $\QQ[z_i]_{i=1}^k$ where